 Athletes with the signs and symptoms of concussion should be removed from play immediately.
 Continuing to play with the signs and symptoms of a concussion leaves the young athlete especially vulnerable to greater injury.
 There is an increased risk of significant damage from a concussion for a period of time after that concussion occurs, particularly if the athlete suffers another concussion before completely recovering from the first one.
-This can lead to prolonged recovery, or even to severe brain swelling (second impact syndrome) with devastating and even fatal consequences.
-It is well known that adolescent or teenage athlete will often under report symptoms of injuries.
-And concussions are no different.
-As a result, education of administrators, coaches, parents and students is the key for student-athlete's safety.
+This can lead to prolonged recovery, or even severe brain swelling (second impact syndrome) with devastating and even fatal consequences.
+It is well known that adolescent or teenage athletes will often underreport symptoms of injuries, and concussions are no different.
+As a result, education of administrators, coaches, parents/legal guardians, and athletes is the key for youth athletes' safety.

-If you think your child has suffered a concussion
+If you think your child has suffered a concussion:

-Any athlete even suspected of suffering a concussion should be removed from the game or practice immediately.
+Any athlete suspected of suffering a concussion should be removed from the game or practice immediately.
 No athlete may return to activity after an apparent head injury or concussion, regardless of how mild it seems or how quickly symptoms clear, without medical clearance.
 Close observation of the athlete should continue for several hours.
-The new "Zackery Lystedt Law" in Washington now requires the consistent and uniform implementation of long and well-established return to play concussion guidelines that have been recommended for several years:

-"a youth athlete who is suspected of sustaining a concussion or head injury in a practice or game shall be removed from competition at that time"
+The "Zackery Lystedt Law" in Washington requires the consistent and uniform implementation of long and well-established return-to-play concussion guidelines that have been recommended for several years: "A youth athlete who is suspected of sustaining a concussion or head injury in a practice or game shall be removed from competition at that time." "[He or she] may not return to play until the athlete is evaluated by a licensed health-care provider trained in the evaluation and management of concussions and has received written clearance to return to play from that health care provider."
+You should also inform your child's coach if you think that your child may have a concussion.
+It is better to miss one game than miss the whole season, so when in doubt, the athlete should sit out.